zuozhenggh/learning-library/oci-library/L100-LAB/Using_Reserved_Public_IP/Reserved_Public_IP_HOL.md

 2. Verify *opc@instancerip1* appears on the prompt

-***We successfully ssh into the compute instance using the reserved public IP.
+***We successfully connected to the compute instance using ssh and the reserved public IP.
 Next we will use the same Public IP and assign it to a different Compute instance***

 ## Practice 4: Un assign Reserved Public IP